lucidrains/ema-pytorch/README.md

     net.weight.copy_(torch.randn_like(net.weight))
     net.bias.copy_(torch.randn_like(net.bias))

-# you will call the update function on your moving average
+# you will call the update function on your moving average wrapper

 ema.update()